scottp/node-iridium-sbd/README.md

 Node.js library for sending and receiving [Iridium SBD](https://www.iridium.com/services/details/iridium-sbd) (Short Burst Data).

-Created for using with [RockBlock](http://www.rock7.com) modems but should work with other Iridium 9602 modems.
+Original library created for using with [RockBlock](http://www.rock7.com) modems.

+This forked library has been modified to work with Beam Iridium modems using the  9522B L-band transiever.

 ## Installation
 ```console